2105 - Sick Leave

 Break in Service

-An employee who has 11 or more working days of service in a monthly pay period shall be counted as qualifying service (qualifying pay period) for sick leave accrual purposes.
+An employee who has 11 or more paid days in a monthly pay period shall be counted as qualifying service (qualifying pay period) for sick leave accrual purposes.

 An employee who has a break in the continuity of employment because of a permanent separation of less than six months or because of a temporary separation, the full-time employee's prior unused sick leave balance is restored.